 The folks at Backyard Brains have developed a device called RoboRoach that lets you control the movement of a cockroach with your iPhone!
 With the RoboRoach you can control a single insect, but what if you had control of an entire swarm?
 One researcher is trying to develop such technology to aid in search-and-rescue missions.
 Read more at NPR’s coverage: What’s Creepy, Crawly And a Champion of Neuroscience?

 Scientists still debate the exact function of sleep, with some arguing that it aids our memory, while others argue that it helps to conserve energy, and still other argue that it is needed to discharge our emotions.
-Well, a new study published in Science presents data suggesting that during sleep harmful toxins are cleared from our brains, which might prevent diseases like Alzheimer’s.
+A new study published in Science presents data suggesting that during sleep harmful toxins are cleared from our brains, which might prevent diseases like Alzheimer’s.
 Read more at NPR’s coverage: Brains Sweep Themselves Clean of Toxins During Sleep

 The light show at the Mickey Hart Band concert is part science, part art.
 Mickey Hart, best known as the percussionist for the Grateful Dead, wears an EEG cap while he plays which powers the light show for concert.
 Read more at NPR’s coverage: This is Musician Mickey Hart’s Brain on Music